johnwargo/johnwargo-static-11ty/src/posts/2025/usb-3.0-cable-power-switch.md

 This started me looking for an USB cable switch that I could use to just disconnect power from the device but leave the cable plugged in between my desktop computer and the microcontroller device.
 I found quite a few online and even bought one, but they tend to be short cables with a switch in the middle which doesn't work for my use case.
 My development system is a massive tower computer sitting on the floor under my desk and a cable that short wouldn't reach the top of my desk with enough room to not pull the microcontroller off of the desktop with the weight of the cable.

 So, I decided to build my own.

+{% sidebar "Complete Project on Instructables" %}
+I published this project on Instructables as <a href="https://www.instructables.com/USB-30-Cable-Power-Switch/" target="_blank">USB 3.0 Cable Power Switch</a>.
+{% endsidebar %}

+Here's an image of the completed project.

+{% image "src/images/2025/usb-switch-final.jpg", "An image of the completed project", "image-full" %}

-I found some panel mount USB 3.0 ports and a double throw, single pull (DPST) switch and got to work.
+I found some panel mount USB 3.0 ports and a double throw single pull (DPST) switch and got to work.
 First I designed a panel for the switch and printed it.
 I knew I'd ultimately build a wooden enclosure around it, but haven't done that yet.
 Here's an image of the panel, USB ports, some wires, and other stuff:

 {% image "src/images/2025/usb-switch-components.jpg", "a panel, two USB panel mount ports and some wires", "image-full" %}